Dumb and Dumber To: Development

 Although Peter Farrelly confirmed the sequel was moving forward, a lawsuit filed by Red Granite Pictures in July sought a declaration that Red Granite owes no contractual obligation to Dumb and Dumber producers Steve Stabler and Brad Krevoy and that the duo are not entitled to any producer fees or credits they claim they're contractually owed on the sequel.
 In a counter claim, the producers of Dumb and Dumber accused the producers and Red Granite Pictures of racketeering.
 On July 18, 2014, a request for dismissal was filed in a Los Angeles Superior Court and the case was officially settled.
 The announcement of the settlement listed the plaintiffs as executive producers, and all claims against Red Granite, Riza Aziz and Joey McFarland of racketeering were withdrawn.
 The plaintiffs said in a statement: "We apologize for naming Riza Aziz and Joey McFarland as individual defendants rather than just Red Granite".

 Besides Daniels and Carrey reprising their roles, Kathleen Turner was cast in the role of Fraida Felcher.
 Brady Bluhm reprised his role as Billy in 4C for the sequel.
 Farrelly brothers frequent collaborators Bennett Yellin and Mike Cerrone co-wrote the script.
 Screenwriting duo Sean Anders and John Morris did work on the script as well.

 Although Cam Neely and Boston Bruins left winger Milan Lucic were rumored to appear in the film as Sea Bass and his son respectively, they said that they did not sign on to the film, but they were open to do so.
 Neely ultimately shot a scene for the film, which appears after the credits.
 Laurie Holden, Steve Tom, and Rachel Melvin joined the cast of the film as the Pinchelow family.
-Jennifer Lawrence made a cameo in the film as a younger Fraida Felcher.
+Jennifer Lawrence was rumored to be filming a cameo in the film as a younger Fraida Felcher which was not included in the final cut.
 Lawrence has said in past interviews that she is a big fan of the original film.
 Some sources indicate that the scene was filmed, but cut from the film after Lawrence vetoed it, a claim denied by both the Lawrence and Farrelly camps.
 Bobby Farrelly explained that they tried to work around her schedule, but they were unable to do it.

 The film was released on November 14, 2014.